JenniLoboV/riemannian_stats/docs/source/examples.rst

 Example 1: Iris Dataset
 -----------------------

-This example uses the classic Iris dataset to showcase RiemannianStats' ability to uncover structure in well-known data.
+This example uses the classic Iris dataset to showcase Riemannian STATS' ability to uncover structure in well-known data.
 It demonstrates:

 - Loading and preprocessing the data using DataProcessing.load_data.
 - Detecting clusters (from the 'tipo' column).